nesi/hpc_training/_lessons/maui-and-mahuika/05-data-transfer.md

 There is overhead with each file transfer.
 If you are transferring a lot of small files, consider using `tar` to archive and compress the set of files and transfer just one file, the archive.

-To transfer a directory tree from either end: navigate to that directory and at the shell
+To transfer a directory tree from either end, navigate to that directory on the source and destination, and at the shell:

 <table>
 <tr>